List of international sports federations: Association of IOC Recognised International Sports Federations (ARISF)

-Federations recognized by SportAccord or GAISF
+Federations recognized by SportAccord, GAISF, or AIMS

-Federations whose sports are either included in the Olympic Games (ASOIF, AIOWF) or recognized by the IOC (ARISF) are also stakeholders of SportAccord, after the dissolution of the Global Association of International Sports Federations (GAISF) in 2023.
+Federations whose sports are either included in the Olympic Games (ASOIF, WOF) or recognized by the IOC (ARISF) are also stakeholders of SportAccord, after the dissolution of the Global Association of International Sports Federations (GAISF) in 2023.
 Other stakeholders of SportAccord (non-IOC recognized) compose the Alliance of Independent Recognized Members of Sport (AIMS).

 Alliance of Independent Recognized Members of Sport (AIMS)

 AIMS is a stakeholder of SportAccord that represents sports federations that were not yet recognized by the International Olympic Committee (IOC).
 As of September 2025, AIMS has 20 full member federations.